lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_push.md

 **Create with Custom Configuration**

-You can use the the `endpoint` property corresponds to the `datasource` property in the stream creation statement.
+You can use the `endpoint` property corresponds to the `datasource` property in the stream creation statement.

 Example